Wife, mother, grandmother

 My First Diagnosis

 Cancer has taught me a lot about myself and how I want to live.
 It has taught me to appreciate my life and those I love.
-I think the hardest thing for metastatic breast cancer patients is to stay positive and not allow ourselves to go to that negative, ugly place.
+I think the hardest thing for metastatic breast cancer patients is to stay positive and not allow ourselves to go to a negative, ugly place.
 We all need love, understanding, and encouragement—but most importantly, we want hope.

-But when I got the call from the nurse saying the biopsy showed cancer, I started to panic.
+While on the cruise, I got the call from the nurse saying the biopsy showed cancer, I started to panic.
 I was Stage 0, she said, and encouraged me to continue enjoying my cruise without concern.
 John proposed to me on that trip, and I, of course, said YES!
 It was one of the happiest moments of my life.

 When we finally got back home, we went to see a surgeon.
 He told me matter-of-factly that I should have a mastectomy on my left breast.
 Just like that.
 My world changed instantly!